 Chapter 9--Representing Healthcare Organizations in Fraud and Abuse Matters

-If you are not an AHLA member and would like to purchase this book, click here.
-Legal Issues in Healthcare Fraud and Abuse: Navigating the Uncertainties, Fourth Edition is a guidebook for healthcare providers, consultants, and attorneys, and describes the broad spectrum of laws and legal theories, as well as the principles used by the government to enforce its drive against fraud in the healthcare arena.
+Legal Issues in Healthcare Fraud and Abuse: Navigating the Uncertainties, Fourth Edition with 2013 Cumulative Supplement is a guidebook for healthcare providers, consultants, and attorneys, and describes the broad spectrum of laws and legal theories, as well as the principles used by the government to enforce its drive against fraud in the healthcare arena.

 The book begins with a thorough review of governmental enforcement entities, including the Department of Justice, the Department of Health and Human Services(and its affiliated subgroups like the Office of Inspector General, and Centers for Medicare & Medicaid Services), as well as other federal agencies, state governments, and private payers.